 These insecticides are “5,000 to 10,000 times more toxic than DDT,” said Task Force member Jean-Marc Bonmatin of The National Centre for Scientific Research in France.

 If a bird eats a couple of treated seeds it will likely die.

 Only 5% of the neonicotinoid on a treated seed ends up in the plant, according to another report in Nature.
 Approximately 1% is blown away as dust during planting, leaving all the rest in the soil and soil water where the chemical accumulates and readily washes into waterways.

 The first extensive study looking at the impact on rivers and streams in the US mid-west was published in July.
 All rivers and streams tested were contaminated.
-Imidacloprid is known to be toxic to aquatic organisms in incredibly small amounts of just 10 nanograms per litre.
+Imidacloprid is known to be toxic to aquatic organisms in incredibly small amounts of just 10 nanograms per liter.
 That’s like 10 drops of detergent in enough dishwater to fill a string of railroad tank cars ten miles long.
-It was found in rivers at concentrations of 42.7 nano grams per litre.
+It was found in rivers at concentrations of 42.7 nanograms per liter.

 The loss of honey bee colonies known as colony collapse disorder (CCD) is widespread wherever there is heavy use of neonicotinoids.

 “There is no question that neonics [neonicotinoids] are behind colony collapse disorder,” said Chensheng (Alex) Lu, associate professor of environmental exposure biology at Harvard School of Public Health.
 Lu has conducted studies showing that bees exposed to low doses of the nerve poison resulted in less than half of colonies surviving the winter.